RESST Program

 Call-to-Action

-The digital RESST program will be available to share with teacher preparation programs across Canada beginning in the fall of 2023!
+The digital RESST program is now available to share with teacher preparation programs across Canada.

-For all inquiries, please email the RESST project coordinators:
+For all inquiries, please email the RESST program administrators:

 or